2023 Best Materials Engineering Schools in the Great Lakes Region

 Full Materials Engineering at Michigan Technological University Report

-University of Illinois at Urbana-Champaign did quite well in this year’s ranking of the best schools for materials engineering students.
-It came in at #9 on the list.
-Located in the city of Champaign, UIUC is a public college with a fairly large student population.
+University of Illinois at Urbana-Champaign came in at #9 in this year’s edition of the Best Materials Engineering Schools in the Great Lakes Region ranking.
+Located in the city of Champaign, UIUC is a public school with a fairly large student population.

 While working on their degree, materials engineering majors at UIUC accumulate an average of around $21,000 in student debt.
 The average monthly payment of a loan this size is about $453, assuming that the borrower is on a 10-year repayment plan.